CentaurusInfra/mizar/docs/design/mp_workflows.md

 ### Endpoint Object Create Workflow

+#### Triggers:
+1. User creates a POD.
+1. User creates a Mizar endpoint.
+Note: It is still possible to explicitly create a Mizar endpoint, but this is not a typical usage within a Kubernetes cluster.
+We don't have a mechanism to prevent a user from creating a Mizar endpoint that is not attached to a POD.

 ![Endpoint](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/phudtran/mizar/dev-k8s/Documentation/design/figures/create_endpoint_workflow.puml)

 1. The Network Operator sees that an Endpoint Object with state **Init** has been created.